 *Applicants must confirm the most recent Admissions Guide and designated forms for their intended year of entry.

-For MEXT Scholarship applicant: Click here to find more information.
+For MEXT Scholarship applicants: Click here to find more information.

 Applying to ICU in English